-Level 1: Fun is guaranteed.
-Just show up and play.
-Playing in a community concert band or playing at the family Christmas party would be in this camp.
-On the lesson front, level 1, is leisurely and steady.
-Ten thousand hours spread over decades.
+Level 1: Fun is guaranteed in level 1 by just showing up and playing.
+Playing in a community concert band or at the family Christmas party would be an example.
+On the lesson front, level 1 is leisurely and steady.

 Let me know where you stand.

 You've got to learn your instrument.
 Then, you practice, practice, practice.
 And then, when you finally get up there on the bandstand, forget all that and just wail.